jordandeklerk/moderndid/docs/source/api/index.rst

-.. module:: causaldid
+.. module:: moderndid

 .. _reference:

 ####################
-causaldid reference
+moderndid reference
 ####################

 :Release: |version|
 :Date: |today|

-This reference manual details functions, modules, and objects included in causaldid, describing what they are and what they do.
+This reference manual details functions, modules, and objects included in moderndid, describing what they are and what they do.

 Core DiD Methods
 ================